B3at/Kubernetes-Autoscaler-Docs/docs/Assessment Scheme.md

 Afterwards the SUS Assessment Scheme will be used to give each Autoscaler an additional Score.

-Assessment Process:
+Assessment Process
 -
 The Scheme derived earlier can now be categorized into different steps of the Assessment Process:
 1-2 Basic research for one hour
+Decide on how to scale the different services of the Demonstrator
 3-5 Autoscaler Setup
 6-13 Autoscaler Usage
 14-17 Extended explainability research for one hour

-Autoscaler Setup: Basic Autoscaler Setup using the Demonstrator with CPU Trigger.
+Autoscaler Setup: Basic Autoscaler Setup using the Demonstrator.
-Autoscaler Usage: Add Load Generator and add additional RAM Trigger.
+Autoscaler Usage: Add Load Generator and test more advanced scaling configurations.
 Try to use multiple triggers, if supported.